spoon/template/README.md

 ##Modifiers
 Modifiers are functions you can apply to variables.
 They can be chained and even contain subvariables as arguments.
-They\'re executed from left to right.
+They're executed from left to right.

 	{$name|dump}
 	{$name|uppercase}